*This post contains affiliate links. Please see my disclosure policy for more information.

 Super cute and fun to read, If You Ever Want to Bring an Alligator to School, Don’t! was given to us by a family friend and has quickly become a regular in the bedtime story rotation.
 It’s full of personality and humor (I’ve laughed more than once reading it), and it’s beautifully illustrated in a unique style.

-These Super Crayons are seriously amazing.
-They are big and easy to handle with soft color that goes on much more vibrant that regular crayons, and they’re washable (woo hoo!).
+Noyo’s “Not Your Ordinary Crayons” are seriously amazing.
+They are big and easy to handle with soft color that goes on much more vibrant that regular crayons, they’re washable (woo hoo!), they finger blend like pastels, and add a wet paintbrush and they become watercolors!
 There are tons of colors and they come in a handy carrying case, with a spot for each crayon to snap into its own spot (so no big jumbly mess with caps coming off, etc).
-You know you’re a mom of littles when you get excited about really great crayons, ha!
+You know you’re a mom of littles when you get excited about really great crayons and paints in one, ha!
 (But seriously, grab these.)

 What have been your kids’ best gifts?
 Share in the comments — we can all use the ideas! 🙂